-If you use bananas in the topping, toss them in lemon juice to stop them going brown.
+If you use bananas in the topping, toss them in lemon juice to stop them from oxidizing or turning brown.

-- Fresh fruit such as strawberries, raspberries, kiwi fruit, passion fruit, bananas, blueberries
+- 2 cups whole berries or sliced fresh fruit of choice (strawberries, raspberries, kiwi fruit, passion fruit, bananas, blueberries)

 - In a clean, medium-sized metal bowl, beat the egg whites with a clean electric mixer on medium speed.
 Beat until the whites form soft peaks.

-- Gently sprinkle the sugar into the egg whites, one teaspoon at a time.
-Don't just lump the sugar in the bowl and continuously beat the eggs until you finish the sugar.
-Your egg whites should now be glossy stiff peaks.
+- Gently sprinkle the sugar into the egg whites, 1 teaspoon at a time, beating continuously until the whites form stiff glossy peaks.

 - Sprinkle the cornstarch and vinegar on the meringue and fold in gently with a plastic spatula.
 Add the vanilla and gently fold the mixture again.